-By now it’s time for THE garden in Marrakech and the only place where you’ll see bus loads of tourists in the Ville Nouvelle: the Jardin Majorelle!
-The garden was created by a French artist (Majorelle) and made famous by Yves Saint Laurent, who bought the place in 1980.
+By now it’s time for THE garden of Marrakech and the only place where you’ll see bus loads of tourists in the Ville Nouvelle: the Jardin Majorelle!
+The garden was created by a French artist (Majorelle), it took him nearly 40 years!
+Jardin Majorelle was made famous by fashion designer Yves Saint Laurent, who bought the place in 1980.
 Colour-blocking is the word here: the Majorelle-blue contrasts perfectly with the green of the plants and the red of the pavements.
-It’s all very pretty and beautifully laid out, but it just doesn’t do it for me.
+It’s all very pretty and beautifully laid out, but the serenity is often spoiled by large groups, so it just doesn’t do it for me.
 I’ll take an ordinary city park, full of locals, any day!

 Visit the art galleries

 The art scene of Marrakech comes together in the neighbourhood of Gueliz.
 Tracking down the galleries isn’t always easy though.
 Even if the boulevards are wide and open, street names seem to be pretty much non-existent…

 The first place I manage to track down is the David Bloch Gallery, where the temporary exhibition was by a Parisian graffiti artist, called Mist.
 You’d expect to find exhibitions like these in galleries in London or New York, I was truly surprised to find one here in Marrakech!
 A proof that Marrakech is so much more than its medina!
 The artwork in the galleries is for sale, so it’s not really a museum as such.
 Entrance is free.
 Definitely worth a visit!